NyanPham/xchg-rax-rax/README.md

 neg      rax
 sub      rdx,rbx
 ```
-`rbx = rax`

-The first block computes the number of set bit-pairs in `rbx` to  to be odd or even.
+The first block computes the number of set bit-pairs in `rbx` to be odd or even.
 So `rbx` is either 0 or 1.

 The second block computes the number of set bit-pairs in negated `rax` to be odd or even.
 So `rax` is either 0 or 1.